 - Avoid using high-pressure tactics to reach a business outcome.
 You may be outdone.

 - For the sake of saving , a Hong Konger will seldom give a flat negative response to proposals made, even when they do not agree with it.
 Therefore, focus on hints of hesitation.
 Listen to what they say, but also pay close attention to what they don’t say and double check your understanding.

 - Hong Kongers prefer to take a long-term approach to business relationships and therefore often want to know a great deal about their partners in order to build the trust and loyalty needed to support business in the future.
 You may consider a lot of the questions asked to be unrelated to the point at hand, but try to be patient and provide answers for the sake of the business relationship.
 Introductions by a trusted third-party are almost a necessity to beginning any business relationship.

 - Pragmatism rules decision-making in Hong Kong which makes them flexible and adaptable negotiators.
 Expect them to apply rules that suit the realistic situation as opposed to the hypothetical.

 - Unlike in mainland China, gifts are not exchanged regularly in Hong Kong business culture.

-- On the Corruption Perception Index (2016), Hong Kong ranks 15th out of 176 countries, receiving a score of 77 (on a scale from 0 to 100).
+- On the (2017), Hong Kong ranks 13th out of 180, receiving a score of 77 (on a scale from 0 to 100).
 This perception suggests that the country’s public sector is relatively clean from corruption.